cygnus-technology/reach-c-stack/docs/__source/programmers_guide/Introduction.md

 ## Bluetooth Low Energy (BLE)

+The Reach protocol assumes that there exists a reliable underlying transport layer.
+The protocol is initially deployed using the Bluetooth Low Energy transport protocol.
+The implementation of the Reach stack is easily customized to fit the constraints of the available transport layer.

+Reach is most commonly deployed over BLE.
+Reach messages are configured to fit efficiently into the 244 byte limit on BLE packets.
+Reach over BLE requires a single characteristic.
 When presented on a BLE interface, the following interface must be implemented.
 This standard allows for immediate recognition by and compatibility with a Cygnus capable app.

 **REACH BLE Service:**

 UUID: edd59269-79b3-4ec2-a6a2-89bfb640f930

-**Characteristics:**
+**Characteristic:**

-The REACH API characteristic is all that is needed to enable access to the protocol.
+The single REACH API characteristic is all that is needed to enable access to the protocol.
 Client messages sent as individual characteristic writes and server responses are sent asynchronously as notifications.

 <table>
   <tr>